dgp1130/blog/src/www/posts/html-whitespace/html-whitespace.md

     ```
     "Hello, World!"
     ```
-3. These messages are translated to all the supported locales (`es` in this case).
+3. These messages are translated to all the supported locales (just `es` for this example).
     ```
     "¡Hola, Mundo!"
     ```
-4. The localized messages are inserted back into the deployed application and made available to those users.
+4. The localized messages are inserted back into the deployed site and made available to those users.
     ```html
     <div>¡Hola, Mundo!</div>
     ```

-Exactly how this works depends on your i18n tooling and the DX of your actual application, so I won't go into specifics there.
-But this is the rough process of how a web application gets localized.
+Exactly how this works depends on your i18n tooling and the DX of your actual site, so I won't go into specifics there.
+But this is the rough process of how a web site gets localized.

 So let's think through the whitespace implications of this.
 Imagine the developer writes the following: